JHUAPL/PACMANs/docs/milestone5_report.rst

 **Experiment plan:**
 Several runs of this experiment will be undertaken for a small ensemble, varying initial conditions (e.g. Atlantic Multidecadal Oscillation (AMO) phase and AMOC strength) and the parameters from the box model that the GAN indicates the tipping point or separatrix is most sensitive to.

 We will also repeat runs with roundoff-level differences in the atmosphere’s initial conditions.
-This will allow us to understand the sensitivity of AMOC collapse and recovery, determine what additional measurements could reduce uncertainty in such projections, and enable a parallel understanding of collapse to that of the GAN.\ |image32|
+This will allow us to understand the sensitivity of AMOC collapse and recovery, determine what additional measurements could reduce uncertainty in such projections, and enable a parallel understanding of collapse to that of the GAN.

 6 Task 2.3: Data Acquisition Dataset Delivery